muralib91dotnet/docs.particular.net/persistence/ravendb/outbox_cleanup_raven_[,3].partial.md

+The cleanup task frequency can be controlled with

 snippet: OutboxRavendBFrequencyOfCleanup

 The maximum value allowed for both properties is `int.MaxValue * 2` milliseconds, which is between 49 and 50 days.